 Improve Logistics Related to Physical Warehouse Locations

 |Between managing bins, slotting and optimization algorithms, location management serves to unify the logical functionality of a WMS with a physical location.
 The best-in-class location management systems have the ability to create a framework for optimizing a broad network of warehouse, distribution centers and fulfillment locations globally.|

 Track the Financial Success of Your Inventory Management

-|The highest performing WMS suites have the ability to support a broad base of accounting methods to track and report the financial performance of inventory management.
-In assessing a given WMS vendor’s ability to excel on this dimension, the suite needs to support the following at a minimum: distributed order management, asset tracking, service management, product identification and inventory optimization.|
+|The highest performing WMS systems have the ability to support a broad base of accounting methods to track and report the financial performance of inventory management.
+In assessing a given vendor’s ability to excel on this dimension, the WMS system needs to support the following at a minimum: distributed order management, asset tracking, service management, product identification and inventory optimization.|

 Improve Pick, Pack and Ship

 |Integral to inventory management and fulfillment workflows, pick, pack and ship originated in SCM systems decades ago.
 Evaluate vendors on their support for piece, case and pallet picking, including their ability to provide mixed pallet workloads for delivery to multiple locations.|

 Support Efficient and Quick Replenishment

 How quickly a given warehouse can obtain additional inventory and still fulfill existing demand on time is a measure of inventory replenishment.
 The foundational elements of replenishment are based on the economic order models, predictive algorithms and, in lower-end systems, rules-based representative models.
 Replenishment models are often defined by the warehouse location, product and stocking location.
-Look for how WMS vendors provide real-time insights, support large-scale new product introductions and the sale of new add-on products.

-||All WMS software and platforms share this common feature, with the high-end suites capable of synchronizing warehouse locations across a diverse, geographically distributed network.
+|Inventory Management||All WMS software shares this common feature, with the high-end suites capable of synchronizing warehouse locations across a diverse, geographically distributed network.
 Look for support of cost and accrual-based accounting methods in addition to the flexibility of defining which is the best for your given business model or workflow.
 There is also variation in support of product tracking technologies, with high-end WMS supporting radio frequency identification (RFID) and the long-established barcode standards that continue to be instrumental in managing warehouses.|

-||The essence of any supply chain management (SCM) system is the ability to orchestrate the many inbound shipments from suppliers and then align them with production schedules to fulfill customer demand.
-Distributed order management (DOM) systems are the catalyst that is enabling SCM systems to branch out and become multilocational while streamlining warehouse, pick, pack and ship and advanced supply chain functions.
+|Order Management and Replenishment||The essence of any supply chain management (SCM) system is the ability to orchestrate the many inbound shipments from suppliers and then align them with production schedules to fulfill customer demand.
+Distributed order management (DOM) systems are the catalyst that is enabling SCM systems to branch out and become multilocational while streamlining warehouse, pick, pack and ship, and advanced supply chain functions.
 All WMS systems need to have the ability to integrate and receive real-time data from an OMS.
-Best-in-class WMS suites have distributed order management systems that provide a solid platform for order fulfillment.|
+Best-in-class WMS software have distributed order management systems that provide a solid platform for order fulfillment.|

 Cloud-based warehouse management systems are also providing the option of surveying warehouse workers regarding their perceptions of what’s best and worst about working in a given warehouse or distribution center.
 The evolving state of analytics in this area can predict turnover rates by employee base with increasing accuracy, which is essential for managers to know in devising strategies for retaining workers.